fullstackenviormentss/yoast-acf-analysis/.github/CONTRIBUTING.md

 #### Fixing an issue

-* Fork the repository on GitHub (make sure to use the trunk branch, not master).
+* Fork the repository on GitHub (make sure to use the `develop` branch, not `master`).
 * Make the changes to your forked repository.
 * Ensure you stick to the [WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/) and you properly document any new functions, actions and filters following the [documentation standards](http://make.wordpress.org/core/handbook/inline-documentation-standards/php-documentation-standards/).
 * When committing, reference your issue and include a note about the fix.
-* Push the changes to your fork and submit a pull request to the 'trunk' branch of the Yoast SEO repository.
+* Push the changes to your fork and submit a pull request to the `develop` branch of the Yoast SEO repository.

 We will review your pull request and merge when everything is in order.
 We will help you to make sure the code complies with the standards described above.